Lou Malnati's Heart-Shaped Pizza Gift Package, $64.99 on Amazon

 If you don’t have a pressure cooker, don’t sweat it.
 Regular one-pot and one-pan meals can still save you time (on cooking and clean-up), but if you choose them wisely, they’ll still seem elegant enough for a special occasion.
 Take these, for example:

 Who doesn’t love shrimp scampi?
 And if you’re both eating garlic, who’ll mind the breath situation?
 These would be perfect twirled with quickly cooked fresh pasta, or you could throw some asparagus and potato wedges on the pan to make it a full plated meal—although if you do that, start cooking the vegetables first, since they’ll take longer than the shellfish.
-Get the recipe.
+Get the Sheet Pan Garlic Butter Shrimp recipe.

 Adding black olives (good-quality, not from a tin can) and whole lemon slices elevates chicken thighs to something Valentine-worthy; the carrots and potatoes add enough heft to satisfy, and they all cook in the same pan.
 The harissa packs some heat, but you could go with gentler herbes de Provence if so inclined (in which case, add some fresh fennel too).
 For a side dish, couscous cooks in minutes and is easily dressed up with fresh lemon juice, salt and pepper, a touch of garlic, and fresh herbs.
-Get the recipe.
+Get the Sheet Pan Chicken with Carrots, Olives, and Lemon recipe.

 Another one-pot pasta (that feels more like rice), this Greek-flavored chicken and orzo bake achieves elegance with fresh oregano and feta sprinkled on top of each bowl.
-Get the recipe.
+Get the One-Pot Greek Chicken with Orzo.

 Serve Store-Bought Stuff, with Improvements